Updated August 2019

 - Be considerate of others using the space.
 Some hot springs in Idaho are extremely small so you may have to wait your turn!

 Map Of Things To Do In Boise, Idaho

 What are some of your favorite things to do in Boise, Idaho?
 Tell us in the comments below!

 READ MORE DESTINATIONS

-Want more travel inspiration?
+Want more travel inspiration for your next trip to Boise, Idaho?
 Follow us on Pinterest!

 Subscribe to our newsletter and to get our detailed 3-day Boise Itinerary!